carologistics/hardware/gcode/README.md

 1. Copy the gcode file on the printers SD card
 2. Insert SD card back into printer
 3. Choose file to print
-   -If the files do not show up immediatly on the printer, press knob once and scroll down to "print from SD card"
+   - If the files do not show up immediatly on the printer, press knob once and scroll down to "print from SD card"
 4. Press knob once
 5. The print is starting